 Find out how to prepare garlic to preserve its flavor and health benefits.
 Plus learn how to crush, mince and mash it, and get tips on how to fight garlic breath.

-It's no surprise that so many recipes call for garlic-it reliably adds delicious aroma and depth of flavor to whatever you're cooking.
+It's no surprise that so many recipes call for garlic–it reliably adds delicious aroma and depth of flavor to whatever you're cooking.
 The popular allium has numerous health benefits due to the presence of allicin, the compound in garlic that's also responsible for its aroma.
 Preparing garlic in certain ways can both boost its flavor and enhance its health benefits.
-Read on to find out how to prepare and cook with garlic to for maximum potency-plus, how to cure garlic breath and get rid of smelly garlic hands.
+Read on to find out how to prepare and cook with garlic for maximum potency.
+Plus, learn how to cure garlic breath and get rid of smelly garlic hands.

 Related: Healthy Garlic Recipes